 Proposal Statement: Proposed for consistency with the statutory objectives of this Working Group, as well as of Chapter 21N.

-Supported by: Attorney General’s Office; Conservation Law Foundation; HEET (with clarification)
+Supported by: Attorney General’s Office; Conservation Law Foundation; HEET (with clarification); Jonathan Buonocore (with clarification)

 Supporting Statements:

 HEET (with clarification) - It is possible for a utility to “consider” these items and not explain how the plans were considered, nor factor these items in any way into its plans.
 To strengthen this provision, HEET suggests instead that the consideration must be written down, explaining how the plan meets the Department’s mandates (safety, security, reliability of service, affordability, equity, and greenhouse gas emission reductions).
 If the utilities are unsure about how to do this best, the Department could potentially offer guidance.

+Jonathan Buonocore (with clarification) – The consideration and analysis should be written down and include a presentation of evidence that the plan meets the mandates.

 Opposed by: USW; LDCs (Berkshire, Eversource, Liberty, National Grid, Unitil)